TumbleBee6/yapb/README.md

 I want some more advanced teamplay, but since I can't code, this fork is stupid and dumb.
 Theres an IDEAS file you can read if you want.
 I have zero idea if any of them are possible.
+Probably aren't.

 ## ☉ Documentation
 * English: https://yapb.readthedocs.io/en/latest/